View David Turkowski's Obituary on ChicagoTribune.com and share memories

 Visitation will begin at 10:30am followed by a service at 11am on Saturday, June 29 at Gurnee Salata Funeral Home, 4190 Old Grand Ave, Gurnee, IL.
 Interment follows service at Ascension Cemetery in Libertyville.
 In lieu of flowers, memorial donations to the in memory of David are welcome.

-Published in a Chicago Tribune Media Group Publication from June 26 to June 27, 2019
+Published in the Lake County News Sun from June 26 to June 27, 2019